musq/www/content/posts/git-demystified.md

 ### Owners/Maintainers

+- Always make sure your project has a license as the first commit before any other code

 Whether you maintain a canonical repository or want to help by verifying or approving patches, you need to know how to accept work in a way that is the clearest for other contributors and sustainable by